phyphloran/payment-service/README.md

 #### What does it give?

 Thanks to this directive, Nginx forwards the real client IP to the backend.
-The backend accepts webhooks only from YooKassa, since all traffic goes through Nginx.
+The backend accepts webhooks only from YooKassa, since all traffic goes through Nginx.<br>
 Important: direct access to the backend from outside must be blocked to prevent bypassing the IP check.

 ---